northeastern-oasis/Workshop-10-Web-Drawing-And-Games/README.md

 We will be start out by testing out the basics of p5.js by drawing some shapes.
 This will be in the `intro` folder.

-Next, we will make a basic game
+Next, we will make a basic game where we keep Paws from getting a dog treat.
+The starter code is in the `game` folder--you must finish implementing it!

+If you get stuck or want to try the game out before finishing, you can see the solution in the `gamesolution` folder

 ## After the Workshop